 How foods can cause bad breath.

 - When we eat, our digestive system breaks down the food we have consumed into its component molecules.
-Some of them have a very unpleasant odor.
+And as it happens, some of them have a very unpleasant odor.

-- As these molecules are created, they are absorbed into our blood stream so they can be distributed throughout our body as nourishment.
+- As these molecules are created, they are absorbed into the bloodstream so they can be distributed throughout the body as nourishment.

 - As our blood travels through our lungs, some of these molecules are released into them.
-As a result, as we exhale, they get expelled with our breath too.
+As a result, as we exhale, they are expelled along with our breath.

-While this type of bad breath can be annoying and embarrassing, it’s not the main concern of the pages of our topic.
+While experiencing this type of condition can be annoying and embarrassing, it’s really just “temporary” or “transient” halitosis.

-Halitosis caused by the consumption of foods will resolve on its own in a day or so as your body completes the process of breaking down and utilizing, or else excreting, the offending compounds.
-You can control this type of problem simply by avoiding or minimizing your consumption of certain types of foods.
+This type of bad breath will resolve on its own, typically within 48 hours or so, as your body completes the process of breaking down and utilizing, or else excreting, the smelly compounds.
+You can control this type of malodor simply by avoiding or minimizing your consumption of the offending types of foods.

-- Active infections, such as those associated within abscessed teeth (see graphic) or partially erupted wisdom teeth, can be at fault.
+- Active infections, like those associated with abscessed teeth, partially erupted wisdom teeth (Pericoronitis) or dental implants (Periimplantitis), can all lie at fault.

-- Teeth that have large voids (due to decay or fracture) can trap enough debris and bacteria that they become the source of foul odors.
+- Teeth that have large voids (possibly due to decay or fracture) may trap enough bacteria and debris that they become the source of foul odors.